Rafael3378/Rafael3378/README.md

 - 👋 Hi, I’m @Rafael3378
-- 👀 I’m interested in development
+- 👀 I’m interested in development software
-- 🌱 I’m currently learning PHP and JavaScript
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate (internship 4 month)
+- ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️ I’m looking to collaborate (internship 4 month) in Bordeaux 🍷 or in Paris 🗼
-- 📫 mendes.rafael78@gmail.com or Linkedin
+- 📫 mendes.rafael78@gmail.com or Linkedin (Jean Rafael Mendes)

 <!---
 Rafael3378/Rafael3378 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.